mamuzic/Run3ModelGen/README.md

 . ~/.bash_profile
 ```

-Please not that since pixi edits your `.bash_profile` automatically, it should be set up correctly on your next login.
+Please note that since pixi edits your `.bash_profile` automatically, it should be set up correctly on your next login.

 ### Run3ModelGen